y8ncastle/y8ncastle/README.md

-### Hello, I am a Frontend developer, Yoonsung, Jeong (Alec). 👋
+### 🌱 Hello, I am a Frontend developer, Yoonsung, Jeong (Alec). 👋

-🌱 I studied and developed blockchain in graduate school, got master's degree, and am currently working as a frontend developer at a company specializing in blockchain.
-I like to learn new technologies, and also I'm a fast learner.
-I hope to see blockchain applied in various ways in the future, and I intend to work diligently in this area.
+I studied and developed blockchain in graduate school, and got my master's degree.
+Currently I'm working on frontend development focused on React.

+I enjoy learning new technologies and handling some data.
+Also, I quickly grasp new concepts and technologies based on my experience.
+That is my advantage.

+Thank you!